Polish Foreign Ministry: China can force Putin to end war in Ukraine

 Polish FM Sikorski said “China could force Putin to stop this war.”
 But Sikorski sees no signs Putin wants to negotiate, believes war won’t end soon.

-Polish foreign minister Radosław Sikorski.
-Photo: Radosław Sikorski via X/Twitter
+Foreign Minister of Poland Radosław Sikorski.
+Photo: Radosław Sikorski via X/Twitter.

 Polish Foreign Ministry: China can force Putin to end war in Ukraine